MattKevan/kevan.tv/_projects/kennington-studio.md

 project-url: https://www.etsy.com/shop/KenningtonStudio
 url-title: Browse and buy prints on Etsy
 ---

-Kennington Studio is a joint project between my wife and myself.
-We've long been interested in photography and producing prints of our photographs.
+I've long been interested in photography and producing prints of my photographs.

-The cyanotype holds a facscinating balance between painterly abstraction and photographic realism.
+The cyanotype holds a fascinating balance between painterly abstraction and photographic realism.

 ### About cyanotypes